downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 ## Step #1: Download

 There are [different Java packages available](https://docs.oracle.com/javaee/6/firstcup/doc/gkhoy.html){:target="_blank"}.
-In this tutorial we will install the Java Standard Edition (SE) platform.
+In this tutorial, we will install the Java Standard Edition (SE) platform.

 It contains a **Java Development Kit** (JDK) package that comes with a Java compiler.
 It also has a Java runtime environment (JRE) that can run compiled Java code.